-So it is a book that seems most useful to introduce parties to a process they don’t fully understand, and let them know what they can expect from it.
-But it could also serve as a useful refresher for attorneys who might need to remind themselves of how to conduct themselves in a mediation as opposed to a more adversarial process, or for mediators who want to review the steps in the process.
+So it is a book that seems most useful to introduce parties to a process they don’t fully understand and let them know what they can expect.
+But it could also serve as a valuable refresher for attorneys who might need to remind themselves of how to conduct themselves in mediation instead of a more adversarial process or for mediators who want to review the steps in the process.

 But it’s not in-depth enough to teach anyone how to mediate.
 (It takes more than a book to learn how to do that).
 As for whether the book delivers on the promise of its title, I would say yes and no. Mediation really does work by getting the disputing parties together and guiding them from a discussion of their positions to one that better serves their interests.
 But the magic of mediation can go even deeper than that.
 These more substantial possibilities are only suggested in this book.

 Mediation can serve as a method of teaching parties a more constructive, problem-solving way of resolving disputes.
 Mediation training teaches people that while they probably can’t avoid conflict, they should at least try to avoid fighting their way out of it.
 And mediation is also a way of helping parties understand the real sources of their conflicts.